 Selling Real Estate Classified as a Historic Monument: Practical Guide

-Understanding the Historic Monument Status
+Understanding Historical Monument Status

-The main aspects to take into account are:
+The main aspects to consider are:

-• Legal Protection : Restoration or modification work on a historic monument must be subject to authorization from the Architectes des Bâtiments de France (ABF).
-Preservation rules are strict and aim to maintain the historic integrity of the structure.
+• Legal Protection : Restoration or modification work on a historical monument requires authorization from the Architects of the Buildings of France (ABF).
+Preservation rules are strict and aim to maintain the historical integrity of the structure.

-Enhance a Historic Monument
+Enhancing a Historical Monument

 Tax Implications